Representation in Your DWI / DUI

 Understanding the Sentences for Repeat Offenders and Those With Higher BAC’s?

 First-time offenders are separated into two categories.
-Those with a BAC between .08% and .10% receive a fine between $250 and $400, a three-month suspension of their license, 12-48 hours in the Intoxicated Driver Resource Center and up to 30 days in prison, as well as a $1,000 NJ Division of Motor Vehicles surcharge plus additional fines and costs of Court.
-First-time offenders with a BAC of over .10% receive a fine between $300 and $500, a seven month to one-year license suspension, 12-48 hours in the Intoxicated Driver Resource Center, up to 30 days in prison, plus costs and fines similar to those which someone with a lesser BAC receives.
+Those with a BAC between .08% and .10% receive a fine between $250 and $400, a three-month suspension of their license, 12-48 hours in the Intoxicated Driver Resource Center, and up to 30 days in prison, as well as a $1,000 NJ Division of Motor Vehicles surcharge plus additional fines and costs of Court.
+First-time offenders with a BAC of over .10% receive a fine between $300 and $500, a seven-month to one-year license suspension, 12-48 hours in the Intoxicated Driver Resource Center, up to 30 days in prison, plus costs and fines similar to those which someone with a lesser BAC receives.
 One big strike against you is the ability of the Court to impose an ignition interlock device.
 The Municipal Court Judge has the discretion to order a breathalyzer device be placed within your car that measures your BAC every time you enter the car.
-If activating the device prevents the car from turning on if BAC registers above the specified limit.
+If the device is activated, the car will not turn on if the BAC exceeds the specified limit.
 Such a device can be placed on the car for six months to one year.

-For second-time offenders, the fine is between $500 and $1000 with mandatory community service for 30 days.
+For second-time offenders, the fine is between $500 and $ 1,000, with mandatory 30-day community service.
 Imprisonment of 2 to 90 days is also mandated.
 Your license is suspended for two years, the ignition interlock device is installed for one to three years, and additional fines are imposed, including a $1,000 DMV surcharge for three years.
-For third-time offenders, a $1,000 fine, imprisonment for at least 180 days, a ten-year loss of license, a vehicle ignition interlock device installed upon license restoration, as well as the $1,000 DMV surcharge for three years and other fines and possible additional penalties are virtually guaranteed.
+For third-time offenders, a $1,000 fine, at least 180 days of imprisonment, a 10-year loss of license, a vehicle ignition interlock device installed upon license restoration, a $1,000 DMV surcharge for three years, and other fines and possible additional penalties are virtually guaranteed.

 How Can a Knowledgeable DWI/DUI Attorney Help?

 Many people underestimate the value of having an experienced DWI/DUI attorney, especially in DWI/DUI cases.
-As previously mentioned, DWI/DUI convictions can have serious implications to your future.
-But what exactly can will a qualified DWI/DUI lawyer do for you?
+As previously mentioned, DWI/DUI convictions can have serious implications for your future.
+But what exactly can a qualified DWI/DUI lawyer do for you?
 We’re glad you asked.

 Initially, an attorney in our office will be able to approach the prosecutor about negotiating a plea deal for you if the facts and evidence seem strong against you.
 While prosecutors are not always willing, sometimes they will agree to lessen the charges in exchange for you pleading guilty.
-This is most likely for first-time offenders or in situations where the prosecution may know that there is a weakness in their case.
+This is most likely for first-time offenders or in situations where the prosecution knows there is a weakness in its case.

 Aside from negotiating a plea deal with the prosecutor, an experienced DWI/DUI attorney knows the important elements of the case that the prosecution must prove to the Judge to prove you are guilty.
 Having knowledge of the law, your attorney can attack different parts of the prosecutor’s case.
-Some elements that the prosecution must prove and a knowledgeable DWI/DUI may be able to challenge include, evaluating:
+Some elements that the prosecution must prove, and a knowledgeable DWI/DUI may be able to challenge, include:

-• Arrest by the police officer was lawful and justified;
+• The arrest by the police officer was lawful and justified.

 These are only some of the challenges an experienced DWI/DUI attorney may make to the prosecution’s case.
 As you can see, these cases can sometimes be complicated for the prosecution to make.
-An experienced DWI/DUI Attorney is able to identify possible weaknesses in the state’s case and challenge them, something an inexperienced lawyer may not be able to do.
+An experienced DWI/DUI Attorney can identify potential weaknesses in the state’s case and challenge them, something an inexperienced lawyer may not be able to do.
 You should never underestimate the importance of hiring the right lawyer to represent you in Municipal Court for your DWI/DUI case.

 What About Restricted Licenses to Drive to and From Work?

 New Jersey Law does not allow you to have any sort of restricted license if your license is suspended or revoked.
-If you are found guilty of DWI/DUI, and your license is suspended, you will be forced to find another way to get to work.
-This is yet another reason why it is important to hire a knowledgeable DWI/DUI attorney to negotiate a plea deal or defend you at trial.
+If you are found guilty of DWI/DUI and your license is suspended, you will be forced to find another way to get to work.
+This is yet another reason to hire a knowledgeable DWI/DUI attorney to negotiate a plea deal or defend you at trial.

 CONCLUSION

-A DWI/DUI is a very serious offense with very serious.
+A DWI/DUI is a very serious offense with very serious consequences.
 If you have been arrested and charged with DWI/DUI, please call our experienced Municipal Court DWI/DUI attorneys immediately.
-Fredrick P. Niemann, a knowledgeable attorney will schedule an in-office consultation to discuss your case with you.
-He can be reached toll-free at (855) 376-5291 or by email at fniemann@hnlawfirm.com.
+Fredrick P. Niemann, a knowledgeable attorney, will schedule an in-office consultation to discuss your case.
+He can be reached at (732) 863-9900 or by email at fniemann@hnlawfirm.com.
 He looks forward to hearing from you.

 Fredrick P. Niemann Esq.